itsmedapny/Finalsdrills/README.md

 Additionally, users have the option to view the source code of the website, fostering transparency and openness about the development process.
 The repository is a testament to the use of foundational web technologies to create an engaging and functional movie-centric platform.
 Whether users are looking for information about movies, exploring trending content, or simply enjoying the available films, Daphnee FilmFlicker aims to provide a comprehensive and enjoyable experience without the necessity of signing up.

+You can watch a video tutorial of this project, just click this link: https://drive.google.com/drive/folders/1tsK8q0_YuF5KyhAOSDsfu038COlJLiNI